Skip to main contentSkip to article

 The five sub-areas, mapped

-Brentwood is not a single block — it is five named pieces with different inventory mixes, different SkyTrain proximity, and different tier positioning.
+Brentwood is five named pieces, each with its own SkyTrain walking distance and its own tier positioning.
 The Amazing Brentwood is the concrete high-rise condo heart.
 Brentwood Park is the older RS-1 west-of-Willingdon detached pocket.
 Brentwood Heights is the established Hastings + Holdom detached band.
 Capitol Hill is the view-corridor crown.
 Willingdon Heights is the gentrifying south-of-Lougheed transition zone.
-Different sub-areas, different decisions.

 The Amazing Brentwood (core)